 Diana is a Senior Fellow of the Higher Education Academy and is an HEA Champion for the University.
-Prior to joining Bath Business School, Diana was a lecturer at Southampton Business School.
+She joined Bath Business School in 2003 as a Senior Lecturer in Business and Management.
+Prior to this, Diana taught across a range of Business modules at Solent University.
 Diana worked for companies specialising in market research and benchmarking before she entered the higher education sector.

 - Post Graduate Certificate in Research Methods.